mdeagen/nmcuration/weibull/README.md

 ![Screenshot of converted Weibull data](https://github.com/mdeagen/nmcuration/blob/master/weibull/www/conversion.PNG)

+Before proceeding, perform a visual spot-check that the extracted datapoints correspond to what is visually presented in the plot.
+For example, the above example **fails** because the y-axis appears to have some scaling other than ln(-ln(1-p)).

-**After confirming that the x-axis units are correct**, copy the converted data into its own separate file (including column headers) and name the file with the corresponding sample ID (e.g., `S1_weibull.xlsx`).
+If the extracted data pass visual inspection, **confirm that the x-axis units are correct** and copy the converted data into its own separate file (including column headers) and name the file with the corresponding sample ID (e.g., `S1_weibull.xlsx`).

 ## Entering Weibull Data into Schema Excel Template